farlee2121/DevEssentialsBlog/content/draft/2022-09-22-checklists-distribute-power.md

 ---
 date: 2022-09-22
 tags: [Reading Review, Checklists]
-title: Use Checklists to Empower
+title: Checklists Distribute Power
 ---

 [Checklist Manifesto](https://www.amazon.com/dp/0312430000) paints an facinating journey of a surgeon who discovered checklists.
-The book explores checklists across industries and applications, but one lesson pervades them all: use checklists to empower.
+The book explores checklists across industries and applications, but one lesson pervades them all: use checklists to distribute power.
 <!--more-->

 It's quite impressive how many industries Dr. Gawande explores in his book: construction, aviation, finance, venture funds, and medicine.